Stockflare/news/.aws/README.md

 # AWS Cloudformation

-Launches the News Website with a Public facing load balancer.
+Launches the News Website with a Public facing load balancer located at news.<hosted zone>

 This Cloudformation launches an ECS service that is designed to run inside the CoreOS cluster.